Regularized integrals and manifolds with log corners: de Rham theory for manifolds with log corners

 \subsubsection{Symmetric semi-simplicial manifolds with log corners}

-Specializing to the case in which $\mathscr{C}$ is the category of manifolds with log corners with weak morphisms, we have the following definition.
+Specializing to the case in which $\mathscr{C}$ is the category of manifolds with log corners with virtual morphisms, we have the following definition.

-\begin{definition} An \defn{$\scat$-manifold with log corners} is a symmetric semi-simplicial object $\Psi_\bullet$ in the category of manifolds with log corners and weak morphisms.
+\begin{definition} An \defn{$\scat$-manifold with log corners} is a symmetric semi-simplicial object $\Psi_\bullet$ in the category of manifolds with log corners and virtual morphisms.

-Similarly, an \defn{$\ascat$-manifold with log corners} is an augmented symmetric semi-simplicial object $(\Sigma,\Psi_\bullet)$ in the category of manifolds with log corners and weak morphisms. \end{definition}
+Similarly, an \defn{$\ascat$-manifold with log corners} is an augmented symmetric semi-simplicial object $(\Sigma,\Psi_\bullet)$ in the category of manifolds with log corners and virtual morphisms. \end{definition}

-We emphasize that the structure maps of an $\scat$- or $\ascat$-manifold with log corners are weak morphisms by default in this definition.
-When we want to explicitly say that the morphisms are weak (resp. ordinary) we will talk about weak (resp. ordinary) $\scat$-manifolds with log corners and similarly for the augmented case.
+We emphasize that the structure maps of an $\scat$- or $\ascat$-manifold with log corners are virtual morphisms by default in this definition.
+When we want to explicitly say that the morphisms are virtual (resp. ordinary) we will talk about virtual (resp. ordinary) $\scat$-manifolds with log corners and similarly for the augmented case.

 Underlying every $\scat$-manifold with log corners $\Psi_\bullet$ is an $\scat$-manifold with corners $\underline{\Psi}_\bullet$, and similarly in the augmented case.
 Our primary source of (ordinary) $\ascat$-manifolds with log corners is given by the following construction.